 Please keep the IARC Business Office informed as you go through this process by including us on your correspondence with OPD.

 IARC's professional communicators can help you plan an outreach strategy for your research.
-Please contact us at the start of your project so that we can help you shape how you will communicate your work to the world.

 It is the policy of the University of Alaska Fairbanks that all employees complete UAF's core training requirements within a specified period of time to remain employed at UAF.